10 Ways Your Home Is Causing You Anxiety

 “Design a beautiful kitchen—one you can actually cook in and a make sure there’s space for a dining table.
 Families who cook and eat together at home are found to be less overweight, have better academic and work performances and run into less trouble with substance abuse issues.

 “Add greenery—plants not only help filter air, they add life and freshness to any space raising happiness levels.
 The market is filled with many new ways to grow your greens on walls, plant in decorative stands and hang you’re your ceilings.
 I also recommend doing some of your own gardening, which is shown to dramatically reduce stress and improve your mood by decreasing your cortisol levels.
-(Here are 29 tips for growing houseplants you should probably catch up on.)

 Don’t underestimate the power of textures in your home.
 And Helps isn’t talking about wool or ceramic.
 Bring textures from nature into your home.